AI 9 min read

 Sales and CRM

 This is where AI most directly touches revenue.
-An AI-enabled CRM does more than store contacts, it scores leads by how likely they are to close, drafts follow-up emails, and tells you who to call first.
+An AI-enabled CRM does more than store contacts.
+It scores leads by how likely they are to close, drafts follow-up emails, and tells you who to call first.
 HubSpot and Zoho both build AI into CRMs priced for small teams.
-If your problem is not managing contacts but reaching them, an outbound system that researches prospects and drafts genuinely relevant first messages is the higher-leverage buy.
+If your problem is not managing contacts but reaching them, an outbound system that researches prospects and drafts a genuinely relevant first message is the higher-leverage buy.

 §